Skip to main content

 Magicteam Sound Machine White Noise Machine (20 Sounds)

 The Magicteam is the honest budget play.
-Reviewed bench-tested it at a wide 36-73 dBA range across its 20 non-looping sounds — and that high end matters, because it means the cheapest box here can still be turned up loud enough to bury a noisy roommate, something the pricier Dohm cannot do.
+Reviewed bench-tested it at a wide 36-73dBA range across its 20 non-looping sounds — and that high end matters, because the cheapest box here can still be turned up loud enough to bury a noisy roommate, something the pricier Dohm cannot do.
 Reviewed's one real critique is ergonomic: the diminutive buttons are hard to navigate in the dark.
-Beyond the lab, it is a consistent Amazon best-seller whose verified-purchase reviewers cite the same 20 non-looping sounds and wide volume range as enough to mask a roommate at dorm prices — that is community sentiment, not a controlled test, but it tracks with the bench numbers.
-For under $25 with a sleep timer, memory function, and a 2.6-inch cube footprint, it gets a light sleeper sleeping on night one.
+Beyond the lab it is a consistent Amazon best-seller whose reviewers cite that wide volume range as enough to mask a roommate — community sentiment, not a controlled test.

-On the DGH Cost-per-Year-of-Use score it lands at 8.7 — and this is where the guide's honesty earns its keep.
-The $25 sticker is the lowest here, but a budget plastic build realistically lasts about four years of nightly use, which works out to roughly $6.25 per year — the same cost per year as the $50 EVO, not below it.
-That is the catch of buying cheap: you pay less today and replace it sooner.
-Right pick if cash flow tonight is the constraint; the wrong pick if you want the lowest total cost across a four-year degree.
+On the DGH Cost-per-Year-of-Use Score it lands at 8.7, and this is where the guide's honesty earns its keep.
+The $25 sticker is the lowest here, but a budget plastic build realistically lasts a 4-year lifespan of nightly use, which produces roughly $6.25 per year — the same normalized cost as the $50 EVO, not below it.
+Compared to the 10-year Dohm, buying cheap simply defers the spend: you pay less today and replace it sooner.
+Right pick if cash flow tonight is the constraint; wrong pick if you want the lowest cost across a 4-year degree.

 What We Love